Lynching of John Evans: Background

 Between 1882 and 1968, 4,743 people were reportedly lynched in the United States, 3,446 of whom were black.
 In 1914, the Tuskegee Institute reported that 51 of 55 lynching victims were black.
-That same year the Crisis, a NAACP magazine, reported that 69 of 74 victims were black.
+That same year the Crisis, an NAACP magazine, reported that 69 of 74 victims were black.
 In Florida, mobs lynched five victims.
 They were all black.
 South Florida led the nation in lynchings per capita from 1900 to 1930.

 An editorial in the November 10 issue of the St. Petersburg Independent, published hours before the crimes, spoke optimistically of the city's future.
 A new gas plant and garbage incinerator were almost finished, a new library was under construction, a second railroad was being built, and the existing Atlantic Coast Line Railroad was heavily promoting the city.
 During this time, St. Petersburg promoted itself as the "cleanest, cheeriest, most comfortable little city in the south."